carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl06.rst

 =================

-Here is the complete code listing for our running example, enhanced with the if/then/else and for expressions..
+Here is the complete code listing for our running example, enhanced with the support for user-defined operators.
 To build this example, use:

 .. code-block:: bash